FredrikM97/Artificial-Intelligence/Labs/PokerProject/Report/AI_proj_report_raw.md

 ## Sensors:
 	[our feature vector]

--xPeke behavior
+## xPeke behavior

 # Experiment and tournament result

--"What have you observed when playing against a random agent or any agent you have developed?"
+* "What have you observed when playing against a random agent or any agent you have developed?"
 Server drops, we observed server drops.
 The f do we write here?
--"Does the result match your expectations?"
+* "Does the result match your expectations?"
 Had no expectation and was still let down.
--"Observation from the tournament" What tournament
+* "Observation from the tournament" What tournament

 Observations:
 During the course of the project, several problems were observed.
 This includes drop from the server and information did not arrive as expected.
 This meant that the agents lost the connection to the server and were kicked for incorrect response or lack of response.
 The messages could come up empty "[]" or with multiple messages in one which caused major learning problems.